refactorsaurusrex/journalcli.me/docs/features.md

 > Get-JournalEntry '2019.02.05.md'
 > Get-Date -Year 2019 -Month 2 -Day 5 | Open-JournalEntry

-# This will open all entries tagged 'insomnia'.
-If you have frequent insomnia, you
+# This will open all entries tagged 'insomnia', one at a time.
-# could end up with a huge number of markdown editor instances running.
 > Get-JournalEntriesByTag -Tags insomnia |
   select -ExpandProperty entries |
-  Open-JournalEntry
+  Open-JournalEntry -Wait
 ```

-A word of caution: be careful not to pipe in dozens or hundreds of journal entry references into the `Open-JournalEntry` command, lest you end up with dozens or hundreds of markdown editor instances running on your machine. :)
+A word of caution: be careful not to pipe in dozens or hundreds of journal entry references into the `Open-JournalEntry` command without the `-Wait` switch enabled, lest you end up with dozens or hundreds of markdown editor instances running on your machine. :)

 ### Reading Random Entries